b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 What, exactly, is "[[After all we can do|all we can do]]"?

 Have you done ***all*** you can do for salvation?
 Is there one overlooked thing you could have done, but haven't?
 At what point have you done enough to be sure that you're saved?
+If you cannot identify where the threshold is for "saved," then... consider if that threshold exists.

 If you can recollect something you have not done, you are not going to be saved by grace.
 So... if you can identify one thing that you could have done better, you will not be saved by grace, so...
 You're kind of fucked.